alan-turing-institute/data-safe-haven/docs/DSG-user-documentation.md

 ![](images/gitlab_screenshot.png)

-### Section 4.5: What if I want to install packages?
+### Section 4.5: Installing packages

 Packages can be installed from a local mirror (inside the environment) of CRAN and PyPI, for challenges in Tier 2 environment or below.

 For Tier 3 environments and above, or if a requested package is not available from the package mirrors in a Tier 2 or below environment, additional packages can be requested via the facilitator.
+If the package is not critical to the success of the project, the Research Computing teams may not process the installation - the time needed to successfully process the request and test will be taken into consideration.
 For each iteration of package updates, a new data science VM will be deployed into the Azure environment and you will need to access via the `Custom VM` app - please also see [Appendix A: Migrating to a new data science VM post package update](#appendix-a-migrating-to-a-new-data-science-vm-post-package-update)

 In Tier 2 or below;